-Slated Analytics' financial projection model generally shows that films with higher Script Scores earn more at the box office in 5-point increments.
-This finding is based on box office data from hundreds of theatrically released films to which were applied both Script Analysis and Financial Analysis.
-That data showed that films with Script Scores between 70-74 commanded notably higher earnings than films with Script Scores between 64 and 69; and films with Script Scores between 75 and 79 did better at the B.O. than those with Script Scores between 70 and 74.
+Slated Analytics' financial projection model generally shows that projects with higher Script Scores earn more.
+This finding is based on box office data from hundreds of theatrically released films that received both Script Analysis and Financial Analysis.
+That data showed that films with Script Scores between 70-74 commanded notably higher earnings than films with Script Scores between 64 and 69; and films with Script Scores between 75 and 79 did better at the box office than those with Script Scores between 70 and 74.